darkorsa/cordo/README.md

 This documentation does not focus on describing in detail how to deal with Routes, Command Bus, DI Container, querying DB, etc., for that use the documentation of the relevant library.

-You are also encouraged to check for yourself how things work under the hood, check the `system` folder where abstract classes and interfaces are located.
+You are also encouraged to find for yourself how things work under the hood, check the `system` folder where abstract classes and interfaces are located.

 Cordo is shipped with one previously prepared module: `Users`.
 It presents how the code should be organized within all the layers and utilizes of `Events` and `Queues`.